Toutouwai/RestrictRepeaterMatrix/README.md

 * Prevent trashing of items
 * Limit the number of items that may be added to the inputfield

+Please note that restrictions and limits are applied with CSS/JS so should not be considered tamper-proof.

 ## Usage

 [Install](http://modules.processwire.com/install-uninstall/) the Restrict Repeater Matrix module.